Ever left a meeting feeling unsure about what was discussed or decided?

 Meeting notes usually have no structure or format.
 So, note-taking techniques vary depending on individual preferences.

-So, how important meeting notes are?
+So, how important are meeting notes?

 It doesn’t matter if you’re paying attention or not.
 Humans tend to remember very little information from meetings.